iiumschedule/albiruni/README.md

 ### JSON

-Parse subject data from JSON to Dart object, use `fromJson()` constructor.
+To parse subject data from JSON to a Dart object, use the `fromJson()` constructor.

 Example JSON: